Fighting For The Compensation You Deserve

 We look forward to meeting with you in person and helping you get your life back on track after all that you have been through.
 Let’s talk soon.

 The firm did an outstanding job in representing me.
 They were always on top of the case and kept me fully informed.
 The case was complex and took years to resolve, and I could not have done it without Chris Dehner.Harry C.

 Meet The Lawyers

 Steven J. Bell

 Steve believes in community service and has spent a great deal of time volunteering in various youth sports organizations including AYSO, PALS, youth ice hockey and synchronized swimming.
-He also has volunteered in all three of his schools.
+He currently enjoys a variety of outdoor activities including surfing and mountain biking.